 Follow the Healthy Ireland SunSmart 5’Ss from April to September:

 For more information on skin cancer prevention visit https://www.hse.ie/sunsmart

 Ultraviolet radiation (UV) is a component of sunlight.
 The Global Solar UV index is a scale that was developed by the World Health Organisation which measures the UV radiation level at the surface of the Earth, and gives an indication of the potential for skin damage.
 The graph above shows the current UV Index level as measured at Valentia Observatory Co.
 Kerry (time is UTC).
 Further information below.

 Data from the Valentia UV Index may be intermittent.

 The latest visible Satellite image is the black and white version of the satellite image available here

 The UV Index level for your location is included in each of our Regional Weather Forecasts during summer months.

-- The UV index forecast for Ireland is sourced by Deutscher Wetterdienst and is included in our regional forecasts from May to September but be aware it can only be an average for any one day over the entire country.
+- The UV index forecast for Ireland is sourced by Deutscher Wetterdienst and is included in our regional forecasts all year round, but be aware it can only be an average for any one day over the entire country.
 The clear/sunny sky peak UVI index is reduced by cloud cover.